Background and Overview

 2023-2027 Survey Program

 After a covid enforced break in 2020/21/22, we reactivated our survey program in 2023, however most unfortunately there was major and extensive flooding in the eastern Simpson Desert which prevented us from conducting any of our surveys as planned.
 Nevertheless, we were still able to conduct limited surveys on the eastern desert fringe including along the flooded Eyre Creek floodplain which was thriving with migratory birds following the floodwater.
-We also discovered bilby activity in an area that was over 40kms from the known bilby range and we will be following up that discovery in 2024.
+We also discovered bilby activity in an area that was over 40kms from the known bilby range and we had intended to conduct followup surveys in 2024 but....more flooding!

-In 2024 ADE will continue to build capacity toward our research programs.
+In 2025 we will return to the dunes of the Simpson Desert and will continue to build capacity toward our research programs.

 This will include: